-One of the most important of these practicalities is gauging how long our hikes will take, which is where learning your average hiking speed comes into the equation.
+One of the most important of these practicalities is gauging how long our hikes will take, which is where learning your average pace comes into the equation.

-It lets you choose a trail that’s appropriate for your fitness levels.
+Knowing this lets you choose a trail that’s appropriate for your fitness levels.
 It allows you to estimate the time required to cover different stages of your trip (vital on a thru-hike!).
-It gives you bragging rights over your slow-moving friends…and a solid excuse when lagging behind the fast-moving ones!
+It gives you bragging rights over your slow-moving friends… and a solid excuse when lagging behind the fast-moving ones!